plftch9/java-security/assignment2/README.md

+This repository will only show code I have written.
+The application uses javafx-20.0.1 and javamail 1.4.5 libraries.
+These libraries are not included in this repository.

 "sdevadmin" has admin privileges assigned (privileges don't actually do anything in this application) and therefore requires 2 step verification when performing 2 step verification you will be prompted at the command terminal, not the GUI, for an email address and then for the code sent the code will be sent from "sdevtesting@gmail.com" and the subject line of the email will be "Testing Subject"